Prostate Gland Infection

 When to Take Uribiotic: Directions

 Benign Prostatic Hyperplasia (BPH)

-Also do your best and try to sip lots of water throughout the day, always purified, room-temperature, preferably alkaline.
 Not drinking enough water - an essential, vital nutrient - can increase the risk of urinary tract infections.
 Dark-yellow urine and/or infrequent urination are some of the symptoms of dehydration - a water imbalance disrupting levels of salts and sugars in the blood, which can interfere with the fundamental bodily functions.